 Sheep Hill is the site for programs and events highlighting the natural and cultural history of the former farm, the town and the surrounding region.
 An old dairy barn is now the Dietze Interpretive Center.
 Programs, events, and informal exploration are available year round.
 Children’s nature programs include school field trips, pre-school, after school and summer nature and science.

-- David A. McGowan, Executive Director
+- Robin Sears, PhD, Executive Director

 - Cathy L. Talarico, Assistant Director